amoilanen/sniffr/README.md

 # Sniffr [![Build Status](https://travis-ci.org/antivanov/sniffr.svg?branch=master)](https://travis-ci.org/antivanov/sniffr)

-Browser, OS and device detection in browser based on the available user agent string.
+Browser, OS and device detection based on the available user agent string.

 >it's very rarely a good idea to use user agent sniffing.
 You can almost always find a better, more broadly compatible way to solve your problem!
 [MDN: Browser detection using the user agent](https://developer.mozilla.org/en-US/docs/Browser_detection_using_the_user_agent)